schneider001/-bubble_sort/README.md

 Sort your array!
-You can analyse what is going on with the number of exchanges and comparisons using excel!!
+You can analyse what is going on with the number of comparisons and exchanges using TXlib!!